Where growth usually breaks in Post-acquisition tech

 -

-Agency drag: Retained agencies often protect the work they were hired to do before the deal, not the operating model required after it.
+Agency drag: Retained agencies often protect the work they were hired to do before the deal, not the way the company needs to run after it.

-At Nyman Media, we treat post-merger integration marketing as an operating-design problem before it becomes a campaign problem.
-The question is not “what should we launch?”
-It is “what growth system should this company now be running?”
+The operator working this problem treats post-merger integration marketing as a design question before it becomes a campaign question.
+The point is not “what should we launch?”
+It is “how should growth work in this company now?”

 What a sharp 30-day diagnostic looks like here

-A senior fractional CMO post-acquisition should spend the first month separating facts from inherited narratives.
+A fractional CMO working post-acquisition should spend the first month separating facts from inherited narratives.
 The work is fast, pointed, and uncomfortable in the right places.

 -

-Market story audit: Review the website, sales deck, analyst language, customer proof, product roadmap, and executive narrative to identify where the company is still speaking as the pre-deal business.
+Market story audit: Review the website, sales deck, analyst language, customer proof, product roadmap, and executive narrative to find where the company is still speaking as the pre-deal business.

 -